How Many MCAT Practice Tests Should I Take?

 Practice tests can provide a rough estimate of your potential MCAT score and should be used to assess your readiness.
 But, there is no guarantee you will score the same on test day as several factors will impact your performance.

 Most notably, nerves, fatigue, and time pressure can make you perform differently compared to practice tests that you took in the comfort of your own home without any pressure.
-Additionally, practice tests reflect older exam questions, so you’re likely to see different questions of varying difficulty.
+Additionally, practice tests reflect older exam questions, so you’re likely to see different mcat practice questions of varying difficulty.

 Ultimately, your actual MCAT score will be determined by a combination of your preparation, test performance, and a bit of luck!